 – Kayak in the bay of Phang Nga and admire the spectacular limestone cliffs

 Until a few years ago, Vanuatu was a little-known destination.
-Today, this attractive destination is very popular among travelers from Oceania and affordable even for tight travel budgets.
+Today, this attractive destination is very popular among travellers from Oceania and affordable even for tight travel budgets.
 A true paradise on earth!
 Port Vila is just a 3.5-hour flight from Sydney and you find numerous low-cost flights to get there relatively cheaply.

 – Shopping in Port Vila – Experience the marine life on the island of Espiritu Santo